Strategy, framing & guidance in selecting solutions

 Two families can be distinguished within marketplaces: goods/products and services.
 Based on opposite user experience logics and facing different challenges, it is important to distinguish these two large families.

-1. What is a products marketplace?
+1. What is a product marketplace?

 A product marketplace connects suppliers and sellers for the sale of products online.
 One of the main challenges of this type of marketplaces is the management of the products inventory while the user experience is focused on the shopping cart.
 The delivery is also one of the big challenge completely different from service delivery.